skroutz/cogy/README.md

 ## Status

+Cogy is still in public alpha.

-*DISCLAIMER*: While we use Cogy in production, it's still in public alpha and is under heavy development.
+While we use it in production, it's still under heavy development.

-This means that a few critical bits are missing and the API is not stable yet.
+This means that there are a few rough edges and some important bits are missing.

 However we'd love any [feedback, suggestions or ideas](https://github.com/skroutz/cogy/issues/new).